liferay/liferay-docs/develop/tutorials/articles/configurable-component/01-making-apps-configurable.markdown

 Excellent!
 In this tutorial, you've learned how to make your applications configurable.
 Creating a simple configuration interface allows Liferay to auto-generate a configuration UI that's accessible via System Settings in the Control Panel.
-You've also learned how to categorize your configurations within System Settings, how read configuration settings in your application at runtime, how to support different configurations at different scopes,
+You've also learned how to categorize your configurations within System Settings, how read configuration settings in your application at runtime, how to support different configurations at different scopes, and how to reuse the same configuration class for different scenarios.